angeljosy/PEBBLEVERSE/README.md

 **PEBBLEVERSE** is an interactive web-based civilization simulation built using **Python and Flask**.

 The application creates a virtual civilization populated by **30 randomly generated pebbles**.
-Each pebble has its own identity, personality, mood, actions, social relationships, money, criminal record and achievements.
+Each pebble has its own identity, personality, mood, actions, social relationships, money, criminal record, and achievements.

 While the application is running, the civilization continuously changes.